AT2k Design BBS Message Area

 What is iOS 26?

-While the current iPhone operating system is iOS 18, Apple is skipping the
+The current iPhone operating system is iOS 18, and Apple is still actively

 It's official, we're moving to iOS 26.
 (Apple) What is Liquid Glass design?